cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 The appearance of the layer can be further customized by providing a CSS class name for the `backdrop` and `container` properties of the layer.

+### Placeholder Tokens

+The LaTeX fragment that defines what gets inserted when a virtual keyboard key is pressed can contain one of the following special placeholder tokens:

+- `#@`: replaced with the selection, if there is one.
+If there is no selection, replaced with an implicit argument to the left of the caret.
+For example, for `12+34`, if the caret is at the end, `#@` would be replaced with `34`.
+- `#?`: replaced with a `\placeholder{}` expression

 ### Keycap Variants